klust/LUMI-BE-training-materials/docs/intro-evolving/07_Binding.md

     It creates a small test program that we will use to run lstopo and gather its output on two tasks with 4 cores each.
 All this is done in a job allocation with 16 cores on the `small` partition.

+    The results of this script will differ strongly between runs as Slurm can give different valid configurations for this request.
+Below is one possible output we got.

     Let's first look at the output of the `lstopo` and `taskset` commands run in the batch job step: